mcostalba/scoutfish/README.md

 # Scoutfish

-This is a tool to search a chess DB by means of powerful and flexible queries.
-The tool is designed to operate on very big chess databases and with very high speed.
+Search a chess DB by means of powerful and flexible queries.
+Scoutfish is designed to run on **very big chess databases** and with **very high speed**.

-**Speed is a main target here**

-First step is to build an index out of a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) file:
+Start building an index out of a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) file:

     ./scoutfish make my_big_db.pgn

-The tool will create a new file called _my_big_db.bin_ with the needed info to make the queries lightning fast.
+Scoutfish will create a file called _my_big_db.bin_ with the needed info to make the queries lightning fast.
 Queries are written in [JSON format](https://en.wikipedia.org/wiki/JSON) that is human-readable, well supported in most languages and very simple.
-Also the query result will be print in JSON.
+Also the query result will be in JSON.

 You can run scoutfish from the command line:

     ./scoutfish scout my_big_db.bin { "sub-fen": "8/8/p7/8/8/1B3N2/8/8" }

-Here we look for all the games that match the **sub-fen**, i.e. all the games with at least one position with a black pawn in a6, a white bishop in b3 and a white knight in f3.
-Output will be something like:
+To find all the games that match the given **sub-fen**, i.e. all the games with at least one position with a black pawn in a6, a white bishop in b3 and a white knight in f3.
+Output will be like:

 ~~~~
 {